chrisbowerbank/js-dc-4/15-authentication/assignment.md

 2. What libraries or packages do you think you'll use?

-I will be using the following packages: express, express-handlebars, mongoose, body-parser, nodemon and cookie-parser!
+I will be using the following packages: express, express-handlebars, mongoose, body-parser, nodemon, cookie-parser and passport?!
 However, I may be using some other packages to help style and customize my table (still researching).
 For now I'm only using one handlebar view but I will make this project more complex by making the single view interactive in many ways!